docker-compose.yml -- Copy this file and run: docker compose up -d

 volumes:

-- SnapOtter-data:/data # Database, AI models, user files (PERSISTENT)
+- SnapOtter-data:/data # AI models, user files (PERSISTENT)

 - SnapOtter-workspace:/tmp/workspace # Temp processing files (can be tmpfs)